atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 ![First codeQL Hit](screenshots/codeql-first-hit.png){width=400}

-But all of the hits were in the C section of th ecode, and we'd been looking at the cpp version.
+But all of the hits were in the C section of the code, and we'd been looking at the cpp version.
 Where the new/new[] operator replaces malloc for object initialization.
 But there was a wrapper function Alloc() which takes in a size parameter, so we rewrote the query to find all calls to this function

 ![Second codeQL Pass](screenshots/codeql-second-pass.png)

-However, tracking the basic dataflow into the `alloc()` sink by writing a query we were able to pin down the source of the bug that triggered the program crash (invalid size passed to the `new` operator):
+Through tracking the basic dataflow into the `alloc()` sink by writing a query we were able to pin down the source of the bug that triggered the program crash (invalid size passed to the `new` operator):

 ![`Size Bug source`](screenshots/xmlresource.png)